zhenyasav/slider/README.md

 ```

 #### `slider.value(value, options)`
+Call with no arguments to retrieve the current value in the range `options.min..options.max`

 Pass a value in the range `options.min .. options.max` to set the slider to a specific value.
 Options are the same as in `position()`.
 Equivalent to `slider.position(value, {normalized: false});`

 ## Events